Menopause and Good Nutrition

 Avoid Foods During Menopause?

-If you are experiencing hot flashes during menopause, you may find that avoiding certain "trigger" foods and beverages -- spicy foods, caffeine, and alcohol -- may lessen the severity and frequency of hot flashes.
+If you're having hot flashes during menopause, you may find it helps to avoid certain "trigger" foods and drinks, like spicy foods, caffeine, and alcohol.

 Supplements After Menopause